 According to the unofficial holiday handbook, Christmas starts the day after Thanksgiving.
-Today, with the release of 2019 Golden Globes nominations, the other important winter season unofficially began: award show season.
+On Sunday, January 5, the other important winter season unofficially begins: award show season.
+First stop?
+The 77th annual Golden Globes, hosted by Ricky Gervais.

-Considering the vast majority of us aren’t nominated for anything, keeping up with Hollywood’s award season is a bit of an ask.
-There are multiple award shows, each with their own quirks and voting processes.
+Considering the vast majority of us aren’t nominated for anything (if you're wondering, here are the 2020 Golden Globe nominees), keeping up with Hollywood’s award season is a bit of an ask.
+There are multiple award shows, each with their own quirks, voting processes, and respective snubs and surprises.
 Amid the landscape of film awards season, two award shows stand out as being particularly prestigious (and fun to watch): the Golden Globes and the Academy Awards, known colloquially as the Oscars.
 Superficially, the award shows seem pretty similar: Winners are chosen, speeches are given, famous people wear sumptuous clothing.
 However, the Globes and the Oscars occupy very different places within the landscape of awards season.
 One is the start, one is the end — and we're here to parse their relationship.

 When are the Golden Globes and the Academy Awards?

-The next Golden Globes ceremony will air on January 6, 2019.
-It is often considered the start of awards season, though technically it’s preceded by some smaller awards shows.
+The next Golden Globes ceremony on January 5, 2020 It is often considered the start of awards season, though technically it’s preceded by some smaller awards shows.
 Historically, Golden Globes winners are hurtled straight into Oscar buzz territory.
 Why?
 The Golden Globes ceremony takes place a few days before Oscar nomination voting ends, influencing winners.

 The Academy Awards closes out awards season by doling out the industry's most prestigious film accolades.